jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 GSS <- foreign::read.spss("GSS2012.sav", to.data.frame=TRUE)
 {% endhighlight %}

-The GSS data has 1974 rows for 816 variables, but to keep our example simple, we create a model with just 2 predictor variables.
+The GSS data has 1974 rows for 816 variables.
+To keep our example simple, we create a model with only 2 predictor variables.
 The code below fits a GAM which predicts the average number of hours per day that a person watches TV, based on their age and marital status.
 In these data `tvhours` and `age` are numeric variables, whereas `marital` is categorical (factor) variable with levels `MARRIED`, `SEPARATED`,`DIVORCED`, `WIDOWED` and `NEVER MARRIED`.

 {% highlight r %}
 #Variable info: http://www3.norc.org/GSS+Website/Browse+GSS+Variables/Mnemonic+Index/